capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 This location will be referred to as **HeaderIncludeFileLocation** for the remainder of this article.
 ### Getting the source code for the plugins
 Simply clone the git repository.
-It doesn't matter in the file system you do this:
+It doesn't matter where in the file system you do this (assuming of course you have write access there):

     git clone https://github.com/supercollider/sc3-plugins.git